TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-nexys4/README.txt

 * LED 3 indicate processor in error mode

-* The SRAM is accessed asynchronously and has an accestime of 70ns.
-It is therefore necesssssary to add extra wait states for the SRAM.
+* The SRAM is accessed asynchronously and has an access time of 70ns.
+  It is therefore necessary to add extra wait states for the SRAM.
 This can be done by starting  GRMON with the parameters: -ramrws 3  -ramwws 3
-  One or two waitstates might also work.

 * The design has no flash/ROM.
 An AHBROM is therefore instatiated.
-  Curently there is no SPI or SDcard support.
+  Currently there is no SPI or SD card support.

 * The application UART1 is unconnected.
-To enable it uncomment the in/out pads for the apbuart and comment out the ahbuart pads.
+To enable it, uncomment the in/out pads for the apbuart and comment out the ahbuart pads.

-* The JTAG DSU interface is enabled and accesible via the USB/JTAG port and USB/UART.
+* The JTAG DSU interface is enabled and accessible via the USB/JTAG port and USB/UART.
   Start grmon with -digilent to connect with USB/JTAG.

 * Output from GRMON is: